Appeal a parking ticket

 • the circumstances outlined in your review request.

-We also look at supporting documents such as photographs, witness statements and delivery documents.
+We also look at supporting evidence such as photographs, witness statements and delivery documents.

 After considering all available information, we make a decision to either cancel or proceed with the infringement notice.